evansbenj/2024_BIO722/5_more_on_Stacks.md

 `more ~/monkey/Stacks_Results/batch_1.sumstats_summary.tsv`

 As indicated in the header, the pairwise nucleotide diversity statistic (Pi) should be listed in the sixth to last column on the bottom row.
-For autosomes this statistic is accurate but there are problems with this calculation using only the X chromosome because some of the individuals are males; Ben will discuss these problems and a workaround.
+For autosomes this statistic is accurate but there are problems with this calculation using only the X chromosome because some of the individuals are males; Ben will discuss these problems and a workaround he did with a perl script.
+The estimate of pi he recovered from the Stacks analysis of the bam files is 0.0005 subsitutitons per site.

+Now lets take some time for you to all analyze your bam files.
+Please let Ben know what your calculation of pi is for each of your chromosomes.

 # Calculating divergence to the reference genome using `POPBAM`